 According to Ramiel Nagel, eating the right foods can decrease your chances of miscarriage by 1600% and birth defects by 700%.
 When the uterus is fed properly, it functions properly in both labor and delivery.

-My goal in creating The Healthy Mom Handbook was to teach women how to eat healthy but most importantly how to nourish their body to grow a healthy human, have a healthier pregnancy, an uncomplicated childbirth, and an easier post-pregnancy recovery.
+My goal in creating The Healthy Mom Handbook was to teach women how to eat healthily but most importantly how to nourish their body to grow a healthy human, have a healthier pregnancy, uncomplicated childbirth, and an easier post-pregnancy recovery.